-The You're all set up! screen displays once your Gateway verifies the final settings and has successfully connected to the internet and is ready for use.
-You can click on Go to Network Settings to access the main screen of the Gateway.
+The You're all set up! screen displays once the Gateway verifies the final settings and has successfully connected to the internet and is ready for use.
+You can click on Go to Network Settings to access the main screen of the Verizon Internet Gateway.

-CONFIGURE YOUR VERIZON INTERNET GATEWAY FOR BUSINESS
+CONFIGURE THE VERIZON INTERNET GATEWAY

-If your Gateway is subsequently reset to the factory default settings, the settings printed on the label will again be in effect.
+Upon resetting the Verizon Internet Gateway to factory default settings, the settings printed on the label will take effect again.